Official Jenkins Docker image

 FROM jenkins:1.565.3 COPY https.pem /var/lib/jenkins/cert COPY https.key /var/lib/jenkins/pk ENV JENKINS_OPTS --httpPort=-1 --httpsPort=8083 --httpsCertificate=/var/lib/jenkins/cert --httpsPrivateKey=/var/lib/jenkins/pk EXPOSE 8083

 Installing more tools

-You can run your container as root - and unstall via apt-get, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:
+You can run your container as root - and install via apt-get, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:

-FROM jenkins USER root # if we want to install via apt RUN apt-get install -y ruby make more-thing-here USER jenkins # drop back to the regular jenkins user - good practice
+FROM jenkins # if we want to install via apt USER root RUN apt-get update && apt-get install -y ruby make more-thing-here USER jenkins # drop back to the regular jenkins user - good practice

 In such a derived image, you can customize your jenkins instance with hook scripts or additional plugins.

 /usr/share/jenkins/ref as a place to define the default JENKINS_HOME content you